perseverance-20/perseverance-20.github.io/README.md

+# PROJECT: ENTERTAIN THE CREW
-# This project is a part of Engage'20 Mentorship Program.
+  This project is a part of Engage'20 Mentorship Program.
-  OPEN SOURCE CONTEST - STUDENT CODE IN

-## PROJECT: ENTERTAIN THE CREW

 ### About the project:
  Engaging the Crew by Using Minimax algorithm to build an unbeatable Tic Tac Toe game powered by AI.